 To this day Perry continues to hold the title of winning three consecutive titles at Wimbledon without losing a set.
 He also holds the record of winning 55 consecutive sets in the US Open and 62 consecutive sets during Wimbledon.
 It was only in 2013 that Andy Murray was able to clinch the top spot and become the first British man to win the single’s title at Wimbledon since Perry’s victory 77 years before.

-This year’s Wimbledon Championship takes place from 29 June to 12 July 2015.
+This year’s Wimbledon Championship takes place from 25 June–15 July.